felipebbc/terraform-azurerm-lz-vending/modules/subscription/header.md

 Creates a subscription alias
 Optionally:

 - Associates the resulting subscription to a management group
-- Creates the Microsoft Defender for Cloud (DFC) security contact and enables notifications
+- Configures Microsoft Defender for Cloud (DFC) security contact, CSPM, and CWP pricing plans

 ## Notes